Russia declares a 72-hour ceasefire in Ukraine for next week to mark Victory Day in World War II

 The Russian Defense Ministry said its forces downed 119 Ukrainian drones overnight, most of them over Russia’s Bryansk border region.
 In Ukraine, air raid sirens rang out across the country Monday morning.
 There were no immediate reports of casualties or damage.

-The outcome of a push by Trump's administration to swiftly end the fighting remains unclear, clouded by conflicting claims and doubts about how far each side might be willing to compromise amid deep hostility and mistrust.
+The outcome of a push by Trump’s administration to swiftly end the fighting, which has cost tens of thousands of lives, remains unclear, clouded by conflicting claims and doubts about how far each side might be willing to compromise amid deep hostility and mistrust.

-The clock is ticking on Washington’s engagement in efforts to resolve Europe’s biggest conflict since WWII, which has cost tens of thousands of lives.
+The clock is ticking on Washington’s engagement in efforts to resolve Europe’s biggest conflict since World War II.

 U.S. Secretary of State Marco Rubio said Sunday that this week would be “very critical.”
 The U.S. needs to “make a determination about whether this is an endeavor that we want to continue to be involved in,” he said on NBC’s “Meet the Press.”